mgalligan25/DS_GA_Final_Project/README.md

 # Predicting Scientist Migration to the U.S.

-In this project, I will predict the liklihood of foreign scientist migration to the United States using a subset of ORCID data provided through [ORCID](https://orcid.org/content/download-file "ORCID Download File") and [Kaggle](https://www.kaggle.com/jboysen/scientist-migrations "Kaggle Scientist Migration Page").
+In this project, I will predict the likelihood of foreign scientist migration to the United States using a subset of ORCID data provided through [ORCID](https://orcid.org/content/download-file "ORCID Download File") and [Kaggle](https://www.kaggle.com/jboysen/scientist-migrations "Kaggle Scientist Migration Page").
 Specifically, the goal is to identify the foreign scientists' likely to migrate to the U.S. given the earliest information provided through ORCID.
 To the extent there is error, the model will be designed to err to the side of false-positives so as not to miss migrants, i.e. the model will emphasize recall over precision.
 ### Acknowledgements
 Bohannon J, Doran K (2017) Introducing ORCID.
 Science 356(6339) 691-692. http://dx.doi.org/10.1126/science.356.6339.691